If you want to understand the difference between a network and a community, ask your Facebook friends to help paint your house. – Henry Minztberg

 The identified explanation was surprising, even shocking.
 However, in retrospect it is an element that should have been in the forefront all along.
 It was the protective environment — which influenced health and well being.
 It was the very culture of Roseto itself.
 The built community that supported its residents, that made all the difference.

-In light of this, you may need to re-evaluate that network, disassemble portions and include needed aspects of a community that will help you thrive.
+In light of this, you may need to re-evaluate that network, disassemble and include needed aspects of a community that will help you thrive.

 You see a network — is not a community.